 BE IT RESOLVED that the primary objective of a Liberal government firearms policy shall be reducing the number of firearms in Canada through initiatives inspired by the Australian model.
 (Fewer guns less violence)

-Second, the idea that Anne McLellan and the Chretien Liberals decided there was a need to create culture of safety and responsibility around the ownership and use of guns is both stupid and insulting.
-In the long standing culture of hunting and the shooting sports in Canada safety, especially gun safety, has always been paramount.
+Second, the idea that Anne McLellan and the Chretien Liberals decided there was a need to create a culture of safety and responsibility around the ownership and use of guns is both stupid and insulting.
+In the long-standing culture of hunting and shooting sports in Canada, safety, especially gun safety, has always been paramount.
 Historically, it is true that both the federal and provincial governments have had a legitimate interest in fostering safety in hunting and the shooting sports.
-With regard to the shooting sports, the Dominion of Canada Rifle Association (DCRA) was founded in 1868, incorporated by an Act of Parliament 63-64 Victoria Chapter 99, and assented to on July 7, 1890, with the express purpose to promote and encourage the training of marksmanship throughout Canada.
+Concerning the shooting sports, the Dominion of Canada Rifle Association (DCRA) was founded in 1868, incorporated by an Act of Parliament 63-64 Victoria Chapter 99, and assented to on July 7, 1890, with the express purpose to promote and encourage the training of marksmanship throughout Canada.
 Furthermore, there are Provincial Rifle Associations for each of the following provinces: Alberta Provincial Rifle Association (1902), Manitoba Provincial Rifle Association (1872), Nova Scotia Rifle Association (1861), Ontario Rifle Association (1868), Prince Edward Island Rifle Association (1861), Province of Quebec Rifle Association (1869), Royal New Brunswick Rifle Association (1866), Saskatchewan Provincial Rifle Association (1885), Newfoundland and Labrador Shooting Association.

-Given the reality of the long standing safe and peaceful hunting and sport shooting culture that exists in Canadian society, where did Anne McLellan and the Chretien Liberals get the notion it was necessary to create a culture of safety and responsibility around the ownership and use of guns?
+Given the reality of the long-standing safe and peaceful hunting and sport shooting culture that exists in Canadian society, where did Anne McLellan and the Chretien Liberals get the notion it was necessary to create a culture of safety and responsibility around the ownership and use of guns?
 The Canadian Firearms Act has nothing to do with safety and responsibility.
 The only purpose it serves is to advance gun prohibition through taxation and regulation on lawful gun ownership.
 In light of the recent reclassification of the Swiss Arms and the CZ858, despite having been lawful to own in Canada since 2001 and 2007 respectively, Canada’s gun owners have no choice but to stand firm and make no more concessions to gun prohibitionists.
 What is needed is a repeal of the Canadian Firearms Act (in its present form), a return to the process of certification, rather than licensing, of those who want to lawfully acquire and use firearms and the return of the classification system for firearms (non restricted, restricted and prohibited) to the purview of parliament and with the addition of new or revised regulations subject to a full public review.
 If hunting and sport shooting are to remain an integral part of Canadian culture, nothing less will suffice.